iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#020] Overlords.md

 On a side note, it's so damn hard to find any information about the Architects online (Flips Table

 **Dogleg**<br>
-I feel like Sensei knows a lot of behind-the-scenes information, but he just couldn't tell us all of it...
+I feel like Sensei knows a lot of behind\-the\-scenes information, but he just couldn't tell us all of it...

 **HC**<br>
-Well, in 800 years machines are gonna replace all humans I guess~<br>
+Well, in 800 years machines are gonna replace all humans I guess\~<br>
 Just like how the old movies play out<br>
 Whatever, we're probably all dead as f\*\*\* when that time arrives, won't make a difference